Homesh

-Homesh (חֹמֶשׁ, חומש) was an Israeli settlement in the West Bank along Route 60, illegally built over private Palestinian land.
+Homesh (חֹמֶשׁ, חומש) was an Israeli settlement in the West Bank along Route 60, just south of the Palestinian towns of Silat ad-Dhahr and Fandaqumiya, illegally built on private Palestinian land.
 The settlement was under the administrative jurisdiction of the Shomron Regional Council.
 In 2005, the settlement homes were demolished along with three other settlements in the northern West Bank, at the same time as the Israeli disengagement from Gaza.

 The international community considers all Israeli settlements in the West Bank illegal under international law, whereas the Homesh outpost, built over private Palestinian land, is illegal also under Israeli law.

 In 2023, the new Israeli government under Benjamin Netanyahu announced it intended to legalize the Israeli outpost illegally established at the site of the previous Homesh settlement.
 In reaction, Israel's Supreme Court issued an injunction against the Israeli government, urging it to dismantle the outpost, illegal under Israeli law, and to grant the Palestinian landowners of the area regular access to their land, something they have been systematically denied for years, due to the presence of the outpost and restrictions imposed by the IDF.

+Subsequently, with Israeli government approval, Israeli settlers relocated a yeshiva established on private Palestinian land to a nearby spot designated state-owned land.
+The relocation was carried out despite international opposition, including repeatedly from the U.S., and the opposition of the Israeli attorney general.

 History

 The village was established in 1978 on 173 acres (700 dunams) of confiscated land belonging to Palestinian residents of the nearby village of Burqa, whose ownership was certified in the land registry.
 It began as a pioneer Nahal military outpost, and demilitarized when turned over to residential purposes in 1980 to secular Jews.
-During the Second Intifada about half of the residents left.
+During the Second Intifada, about half of the residents left.
 Shortly thereafter, dozens of Orthodox Jews moved to the village in order to show support for the continued settlement of the area.

-The Homesh Yeshiva has endeavoured to retain some hold on the area by sleeping in nearby caves.

-Even after the settlement was disestablished in 2005, and even though Israel recognizes the lands where Homesh was built is privately-owned by Palestinians, the Israel Defense Forces have not yet, as of January 2023, allowed the Palestinian land-owners to return to their land.
+Even after the settlement was disestablished in 2005, and even though Israel recognizes the lands where Homesh was built is privately owned by Palestinians, the Israel Defense Forces have not yet, as of January 2023, allowed the Palestinian land-owners to return to their land.